 Ever restless and perhaps feeling the pressure of his high profile and emotionally stressful existence in London, Haines took a shift right and in 2005 toured back home with a jazz group (brother Joel, father Kevin, drummer Ron Samsom and pianist Field) and the New Zealand Symphony Orchestra in a programme of material by Bacharach-David, Jacques Brel, John Coltrane, Cole Porter and Patrice Rushen. alongside original material by himself and also Joel.
 The arrangements came from Grammy-winning expat composer and jazz pianist Alan Broadbent, Carl Doy and Victoria Kelly.
 The tour was immensely popular and the subsequent live album Life Time – produced by the Haines brothers – was released through EMI.

-It was a measure of not just how far Haines had travelled but how high he had flown when in 2007 the album Right Now, co-produced with famed American dance producer/DJ Chris Cox – who had most recently remixed for Christina Aguilera and Kelly Clarkson – appeared on his own Haven Music label and was later released on the UK indie label Freestyle in 2009.
+It was a measure of not just how far Haines had travelled but how high he had flown when in 2007 the album Right Now – co-produced with New Zealand dance producer/DJ Chris Cox (aka Frank Booker) – appeared on his own Haven Music label and was later released on the UK indie label Freestyle in 2009.
 The album again featured vocalists Freeman and Shaw, and also New Zealand singer Tama Waipara.

 The following year Haines joined Shaw on stage for her three-night stand at Ronnie Scott’s in London, the famed venue where he has appeared many times in recent years.